 Why franchise businesses thrive with a marketing funnel

 Marketing a franchise business means that you're engaging in several types of marketing at once.
-You're doing corporate marketing (such as B2B marketing) in order to attract more franchisees.
-But you're also marketing to customers, as well as providing individual marketing based on each franchise location.
+You're doing corporate marketing (such as B2B marketing) to attract more franchisees.
+However, you're also marketing to customers, as well as providing personalized marketing based on each franchise location.

 - Brand recognition and loyalty -

-The widest tier of your marketing funnel will be to firmly establish your brand's identity.
+The most comprehensive tier of your marketing funnel will be to establish your brand's identity.
 This is the prospecting stage and will make audiences aware of your brand and what your brand is about.
 The more well-known and established you are, the better you'll be able to attract both customers and franchisees.

 When prospective franchisees are researching businesses to join, they do a TON of research.
 They are going to be looking for brands that are established, profitable, and well-known.